NetAppLabs/genai-toolkit-deployments/README.md

 just install /path/to/your/dataset/directory,/path/to/your/second/dataset/directory
 ```

-Note: The Directories will be mounted into the local k8s cluster
+Note: the directories will be mounted into the local k8s cluster

 With existing ANF nfsv3 volumes: